timoxley/file-uploader/README.md

 # File Uploader

-This module allows you to easily test the file uploading capabilities of your API by alowing you to perform a multipart file upload programatically.
+This module allows you to easily test the file uploading capabilities of your API by allowing you to perform a multipart file upload programmatically.

 ## Usage